 If you’re in the Southern California area in early June and are a cherry lover, then you need to get yourself to the Leona Valley.
 See the annual parade and pick your own cherries.

 I love it when a plan comes together.
-More specifically, I love it when a parade, fruit at its peak and a deep fried cherry burrito all converge on the same week-end.
-This week-end was the Leona Valley cherry festival parade and season kick-off.
+More specifically, I love it when a parade, fruit at its peak and cherry picking all converge on the same weekend.
+I got lucky and timed my visit to the Leona Valley during the perfect trifecta of events.

 This may not seem like a difficult feat to pull off, but when you need to pick a date months in advance for a large parade celebrating the cherry, but you don't know when the celebrated cherry will be ready for harvest, there's a lot of luck and blind faith that happens, and sometimes a parade a month in advance of the season.